espressif/esp-idf/docs/contribute/documenting-code.rst

 .. note::

     If you are installing on Windows system (Linux and MacOS users should skip this note), **before** going further, execute two extra steps below.
-These steps are required for the :ref:`blockdiag <add-illustrations>` to install:
+These steps are required to install dependencies of "blockdiag" discussed under :ref:`add-illustrations`.

     1. Update all the system packages: